 The health and safety of our workforce is fundamental to the success of our business.
 We provide our employees upfront and ongoing safety training to ensure that safety policies and procedures are effectively communicated and implemented.
 We also provide personal protective equipment to those employees who need it to perform their job functions safely.
-We have experienced personnel on-site at each of our manufacturing locations who are tasked with environmental, health and personal safety education and compliance, and in certain locations we have an on-site nurse available to our employees for medical needs.
+We have experienced personnel on-site at each of our manufacturing locations who are tasked with environmental, health and personal safety education and compliance.
 We are committed to upholding fundamental human rights and believe that all human beings should be treated with dignity, fairness and respect.
 This commitment is outlined in our Human Rights Policy which applies to all employees worldwide including part time and temporary workers.
-We communicated our expectation that suppliers also adhere to our Human Rights Policy through our Supplier Code of Conduct.
+We communicate our expectation that suppliers also adhere to our Human Rights Policy through our Supplier Code of Conduct.
 We strive to promote inclusion and diversity in the workplace, engage with our communities, and encourage our suppliers to treat their employees in a manner that respects human rights.
 We utilize an on-line platform to provide training to all employees worldwide in key areas such as harassment and discrimination prevention, human rights, and our code of conduct.
 We also internally publicize the availability of an anonymous ethics hotline through which any employee may report any ethics, safety or other employment concerns.